psyjulga/petbook-project/API.md

 POSTS
 index: all posts => to show in newsfeed
 show: one post by id => ?
-create: create a new post !! audio / video / null
+create: create a new post !! image / video / null